JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 ## Our Goals
-Our aim is for the **DynamicalSystems.jl** ecosystem to be a useful and powerful companion for students and scientists working on chaos and nonlinear dynamics.
+Our aim is for the **DynamicalSystems.jl** to be a useful and powerful companion for students and scientists working on chaos and nonlinear dynamics, by accomplishing the following three points:

-Our goals with this ecosystem can be summarized in the following three:

 1. Be concise, intuitive, and general.
 All functions we offer work just as well with any system, whether it is a simple continuous chaotic system, like the [Lorenz attractor](definition/predefined/#DynamicalSystemsBase.Systems.lorenz), or a high dimensional discrete map like [coupled standard maps](definition/predefined/#DynamicalSystemsBase.Systems.coupledstandardmaps).
 2. Be accurate, reliable and performant.